tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 We will work through the Getting Started tutorial at a superficial level, learning how to modify the code in the Snack IDE.

+### Lesson 2 Tue 6/6/23
-We will then cycle back and  analyze the code line-by-line to obtain a deeper understanding both of Javascript and of React Native.
+We cycle back and  analyze the code line-by-line to obtain a deeper understanding both of Javascript and of React Native.

 By the end of the week everyone should be able to create simple interactive Mobile Apps